chromeos/video-decode-encode-demo/README.md

 of [MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer), excepting the caveats below.

 6. Audio.
-Not currently implemented.
-For a future release.
+Audio is decoded and decoded and can optionally be previewed (note there will be glitches in playback during decode).

+For detailed architecture notes and diagrams, see [Architecture.md](docs/Architecture.md).

 ### Notes/Caveats
  * Because decoding is done to a `SurfaceTexture`, the preview and export renders must take into the